-Although the MUSIC N series shares a common workflow of using a score language and an orchestra language, the actual implementation of each programming language varies significantly, even within the series.
+Although the MUSIC N series shares a common workflow of using a Score language and an Orchestra language,

-One notable but often overlooked example is MUSIGOL, a derivative of MUSIC IV [23].
-In MUSIGOL, not only was the system itself but even the score and orchestra defined by user were written entirely as ALGOL 60 language.
-Similar to today's Processing or Arduino, MUSIGOL is one of the earliest examples of a programming language for music implemented as an internal DSL (DSL as a library)2.
+One notable but often overlooked example is MUSIGOL, a derivative of MUSIC IV [24].
+In MUSIGOL, not only was the system itself implemented differently, but even the user-written Score and Orchestra programs were written entirely as ALGOL 60 source code.
+Similar to modern frameworks like Processing or Arduino, MUSIGOL represents one of the earliest examples of a domain-specific language implemented as an internal DSL within a library.
 (Therefore, according to the definition of Unit Generator provided in this paper, MUSIGOL does not qualify as a language that uses Unit Generators.)

 The level of abstraction deemed intuitive for musicians varied across different iterations of the MUSIC N series.
 This can be illustrated by examining the description of a second-order band-pass filter.
-The filter mixes the current input signal S_n , the output signal from t time steps prior O{n-t} , and an arbitrary amplitude parameter I_1 , as shown in the following equation:
+The filter mixes the current input signal $S_n$ , the output signal from $t$ time steps prior $O{n-t}$ , and an arbitrary amplitude parameter $I_1$ , as shown in the following equation: